EvansWinner/evanswinner.github.io/index.md

 ---
-title: Thorne’s Old-fashioned Homepage
+title: Thorne's Old-Fashioned Homepage
+author: Evans Winner
+date: 2022-08-25
 ---

 *(just like your mom used to make)*

 <img src="me.jpg" style="max-width:50%;float:left;">

-I am Evans Hawthorne Winner, 50-year-old IT worker livingin Evergreen, Colorado.
+I am Evans Hawthorne Winner, 50-year-old IT worker living in Evergreen, Colorado.

 I used to be a casual rock climber in Boulder, later a casual scuba diver in Seattle;
 I studied music composition fairly seriously at university in Boulder for several years;
-later studied literature and philosophy in New Mexico where I finally graduated *summa*.
+later studied literature and philosophy in New Mexico where I finally graduated *Summa*.

-I am looking for more analytical work in process improvement, operations, or systems analysis.
+**I am looking for more analytical work in process improvement, operations, or systems analysis**.

 I have the somewhat ambitiously named "[portfolio](./portfolio.html)" of miscellaneous nerdy things I've done;